Democracy Starts With You

 1st Vice President: Beth Hutton

-2nd Vice President: Glen Gross
+2nd Vice President: Cyndi Oviatt

 Secretary: Cathy Kopanski